 The game is set in the fictional Kingdom of Durham, where a mysterious group of monsters known as "Kaibutsu" had appeared and ravaged the land.
 The power of the Kaibutsu was overwhelming, and it seemed that all hope was lost for mankind, until a hero named Carolus defeated the leader of Kaibutsu (who happened to be his sister), saved the nation, and became king.
 Flash forward 65 years - the king, now weakened by age, had since delegated his political powers to three of his vassal dukes, who unfortunately had vastly different ideas on how to run the kingdom.

 From there, the plot becomes increasingly more complex.
-While the storyline itself, for the most part, is quite linear, the player's choices and actions would unlock varying plot and dialogue branches, giving plenty of replay bonuses
+While the storyline itself, for the most part, is quite linear, the player's choices and actions would unlock varying plot information about the universe and different dialogue branches, giving plenty of replay bonuses.

 Three the Hard Way contains examples of:

-- Accidental Truth: Zigzagged a little when the party encounter Raleigh and his pirate henchmen in Teachy's lair.
-Vance declares that Raleigh's plans to use hostages to plunder Teachy's treasure is doomed because Teachy is already among the group, and Raleigh dismisses it as a bluff.
-Thing is, Vance wasn't intending to bluff, since he genuinely believes that Anderson is Teachy, but even though Vance's theory about Anderson being Teachy is untrue, the real Teachy is present in the group, pretending to be a hostage.
+- Accidental Truth: Zigzagged.
+When the party encounter Raleigh and his henchmen in Teachy's lair, Vance tells Raleigh that the pirates' plan to plunder Teachy's treasure is doomed to fail because Teachy is already among the group, which Raleigh dismisses as a bluff.
+Thing is, Vance wasn't intending to bluff, since he genuinely believes that Anderson is Teachy, but even though Vance's theory about Anderson being Teachy is proven wrong, the real Teachy is present, pretending to be a hostage.
 He is Alex, the wanna-be hero NPC that appears early in the game.

 - Aerith and Bob: To an extent.
 We have people with names like Vance, North and Lucama, as well as Lauren, Holly and Anderson.
 Though in Anderson's case, it's probably not his real name.